aws-samples/pgp-decryption-for-transfer-family/README.md

 #### Option 1 Continued: Create Custom Transfer Family Identity Provider User Account in Secrets Manager
-- Naviage to the AWS Secrets Manager console (https://console.aws.amazon.com/secretsmanager)
+- Navigate to the AWS Secrets Manager console (https://console.aws.amazon.com/secretsmanager)
     - Create a new secret by choosing Store a new secret.
         - Choose Other type of secret.
         - Create the following key-value pairs.
 The key names are case-sensitive.